our most recent Blog Articles

 Light Reflection

 Just as shadows and light sources play a part in a design noir creation, so do the reflections of said light.
 The way light bounces off certain surfaces can change how big the room seems or where the focal point is found.
 Imagine, if you will, the wet pavement of a midnight street reflecting the light of street lamps.
 The high contrast prompts our minds to think of something valuable, like gold or platinum.
 As such, the interiors below emphasize the contrast between the monochrome design and touches of gold in artwork or light fixtures.
+Taking this a step further, the noir plot thickens with sparkling gold chains and gilded treasures.
+The presence of golden metallics in a black and white space adds signs of glamour without being obnoxious or gaudy.
+The gold table and cabinet below stand out amidst a moody, neutral backdrop, instantly transforming the interior into a high value space.

 Killer Red